Skip to content

 That said, these ‘head terms’ are good for sprinkling throughout category pages.
 On the other hand, long-tail keywords would be better used for individual product pages or guides to better describe what you stock/offer.

-Long-tail keywords are increasingly being recommended for use by the likes of Yoast and WordStream since they’re more focused and because they’re more likely to be successful when using voice search which is increasing in popularity.
+Long-tail keywords are increasingly recommended by the likes of Yoast and WordStream since they’re more focused and more likely to be successful when using voice search.

-Read More: How to conduct a keyword audit
+Read More: How to do a comprehensive keyword audit

 Tracking your SEO copywriting success